So here's the explanations for my nomenclature on this page:

 The camera with the time lapse is a Panasonic DMC-TZ71 which I own since September 2015.
 Right after 9 months on the first bike trip I threw it to pieces, irraparably, one week later I bought a replacement (luckily with a guarantee extension), which I also damaged on the next bike trip, just to buy a third one for the repair time, so I did not have to fiddle weeks-long with the normal self timer.

 Before, since 2008 at the latest, I mainly used a Panasonic DMC-TZ4 which already also has a 24-to-720-mm objective.
 Parallel with the first TZ71 I had bought a replacement, as the lens of my first one was scratched, which suited just fine with the first smashing of the 71, as I had it in the car not too far away from where I was.
-Only big disadvantage of this one is (apart from the serial timer missing altogether) that
+Only big disadvantage of this one is (apart from the serial timer missing altogether) that every single time you you want to make a picture with the self timer, you have to tell it anew.

 Before the TZ4, I had a Ricoh Caplio G4 since September 2004, before that I exclusively photographed analog with the Olympus Superzoom 115, the Olympus Superzoom 140S and before that a cheap read Braun camera which got stolen from me in 2000 on a train.